WalterAlvar/WalterAlvar.github.io/contributing.md

-## Contributing to UX/UI Design - Rayane's Homepage
+# Contributing to UX/UI Design - Walter's Homepage

 This document is a set of guidelines to help you contribute to this project.